EconomyLens.com

 Anna Wintour is stepping down as editor of US Vogue. ©AFP

-New York (AFP) – Magazine legend Anna Wintour stepped down as editor of US Vogue on Thursday after 37 years in which she was often hailed as the single most influential figure in the fashion world.
-Wintour, 75, was famous for making Vogue’s front covers an authoritative monthly statement on contemporary fashion, and for her total control over the glamorous pages inside.
-She will no longer run day-to-day editing of the fashion bible, but magazine group owner Conde Nast was quick to scotch suggestions that she was retiring.
-She will continue to hold senior roles at the group and as Vogue’s global editorial director, a company source said.
+New York (AFP) – Magazine legend Anna Wintour stepped down as editor of US Vogue on Thursday after 37 years during which she was often hailed as the single most influential figure in the fashion world.
+Wintour, 75, was famous for making Vogue’s front covers an authoritative statement on contemporary fashion and for her total control over the glamorous pages inside.
+She will no longer run day-to-day editing of the fashion bible, but magazine group owner Conde Nast was quick to scotch suggestions of retirement.
+She will continue to hold senior roles at the group and remain Vogue’s global editorial director.

 Related

-British-born Wintour came to wider public renown as the inspiration for “The Devil Wears Prada,” a hit 2003 novel and 2006 movie, in which Meryl Streep played the role of a tyrannical magazine editor.
-Wintour, who took the helm at US Vogue in 1988, announced at a staff meeting in New York that the publication would seek a new head of editorial content, several US media reported.
+British-born Wintour came to public renown as the inspiration for “The Devil Wears Prada,” a hit 2003 novel and 2006 movie, for which Meryl Streep earned an Oscar nomination for her role as tyrannical magazine editor Miranda Priestly.
+Wintour announced at a staff meeting in New York that US Vogue would seek a new head of editorial content.
+In remarks reported by the New York Times, she called it “a pivotal decision” but stressed she would not be moving out of her office.
+“I’ll be turning all my attention to global leadership and working with our team of brilliant editors around the world.”

 © 2024 AFP